Samsung’s Sero display switches orientations to mirror a paired smartphone

 A new user interface provides quicker access to the Universal Guide guide, which funnels in content from Amazon, Google, Apple, and other providers.
 It’s now easier to access services to which you’re already subscribed and to install apps for providers that aren’t preconfigured out of the box.

-Lastly, Samsung Health, Samsung’s app that tracks activity and various diet and sleep metrics, is now available on Samsung TVs.
+Samsung Health, Samsung’s app that tracks activity and various diet and sleep metrics, is now available on Samsung TVs.
 As with the version for smartphones, it displays global challenges and tracks changes in your weight and step count, and it’s able to pull in water consumption and caffeine consumption readings from third-party devices.

+Lastly, Samsung announced a privacy-preserving smart TV app dubbed Privacy Choices, which consolidates various security settings in one place.
+From within it, TV owners an see what data is being collected and opt out at their leisure.

 “We’ve made improvements to our TVs across the board,” said a Samsung spokesperson.
 “We’ve improved their design … so that the experience — the everyday living with a Samsung TV, and finding the content you want quickly — improves for our customers in 2020.”